smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 * Setup map scaling and grid size correctly;
 * Expand map to rounded grid size, grey gridlines, add: projection, origin and square sizes to legend;
 * Add next higher geolevel to complete boundaries; handle R error values (-1);
-* Fix timeouts in front end export.
+* Fix timeouts in front end export;
+* Add projection and vector grid scale to legend;
+* Add parameter to "disable" vector grid;
+* Create SLD for each map so styles can be used in GIS tools

+If feasible:

+* Investigate vector grid styling (I don;t think it is possible)
+* Get SVG to support layers

 ## In progress (February/March 2018):